Generation of Indoor Open Street Maps for Robot Navigation from CAD Files: System Methodology

 If the text annotation is located inside the polygon, the score is calculated based on its centrality.
 A higher score is given to text closer to the centroid.

 \textbf{Case 2: Nearby Matching ($p \notin P \land d_b < D_{\max}$)}

 If the text is outside the polygon but within the distance threshold $D_{\max}$, the score is computed as a weighted sum of a base score, a size factor, and a distance factor.
-This allows for matching labels placed adjacent to smaller rooms.
+This heuristic intentionally favors associating labels with smaller rooms (e.g., offices) rather than adjacent large corridors, as validated by architectural annotation norms.

 where the contributing factors are:

 If neither of these conditions is met for a given text-polygon pair, the score is considered zero, and the pair is not a candidate for matching.

 \textbf{Matching Strategy}: For each text entity, the algorithm computes a score against all room polygons.
 The room that yields the highest non-zero score is selected as the definitive match for that text label.